Franklyn Baur

-Recording career
+Featured vocalist

 Baur made hundreds of recordings for about a dozen different recording companies, including the three major labels, Victor, Columbia and Brunswick.
 His first recording, If the Rest of the World Don't Want You, was for Victor in 1923.
 Baur recorded for Victor as a featured soloist; as one of the vocalists for Nat Shilkret and the Victor Orchestra; with Roger Wolfe Kahn and His Orchestra; and on occasion, as the vocalist for Paul Whiteman's orchestra, with many of his recordings being listed by Joel Whitburn as "charted."
 The Encyclopedic Discography of Victor Recordings (EDVR) lists detailed information for Baur's Victor recordings.

 Baur first recorded for Columbia in 1924, with many more Columbia recordings to follow, and for other labels, including Brunswick, Banner, Domino, Emerson, Gennett, Grey Gull, Puritan, Oriole, and Regal, often using pseudonyms.

-Radio and other performances

 Baur's first stage appearance was in the Ziegfeld Follies of 1927, in which he was a featured vocalist.
 The show starred Eddie Cantor.

-Baur became the highest salaried ballad singer on the radio during the 1920s.
+He became the highest salaried ballad singer on the radio during the 1920s.

+The Revelers

-Today's audiences may know Baur best as a member of The Revelers, an extremely popular group of the 1920s (four singers and a pianist).
-Their short musical film, The Revelers (1927), was produced by Warner Bros. and recently released on DVD.
+Franklyn Baur may best be known as a member of The Revelers, an extremely popular group of the 1920s (four singers and a pianist).
 Members of the group had been recording as The Shannon Four when pianist Frank Black recruited Baur and wrote new, jazz-oriented arrangements.
 The group's new sound, highlighted by Baur's enthusiastic vocals (embellished with his own syncopated effects and punctuations) revitalized the group, which soared in popularity.
 (A 1928 estimate by Victor Records reported that The Revelers typically sold 71,900 copies of any given record, while the label's other vocal stars sold as few as 10,740 copies.)
 The Revelers with Baur also sang under numerous pseudonyms and sponsorships.
-Baur left The Revelers in the fall of 1927.